 - If the officer who had arrested you really had logical grounds to pull you over, based on true signs you were under the influence.

 - If you were ever completely or appropriately informed about your rights to consent.

 - If you were ever told what the consequences were for not consenting to sobriety testing, including the BAC (breath test).

 - If your BAC test came back at a level above.08% (if you are an adult), or if the level was above .02% (if you are younger than 21).

 - Whether you refused the state-administrated test.

 When you arrange for a hearing in defense of your driving privileges, you need to be sure that everything is in order and that no details were overlooked.
 You do not even have to actually attend your hearing but instead can allow one of our attorneys to be there on your behalf.
 At this hearing the attorney can attempt to negotiate a settlement with the police officer resulting in a non-DUI offense, or perhaps even a total dismissal of the charges, through a thorough cross-examination of the arresting officer.

 If you have been arrested for a suspected DUI, the police officer may confiscate your driver's license and provide you with a temporary permit.
 While this may initially seem harmless, this form of administrative license suspension can actually severely damage your freedom of mobility.
 There may be multiple legal avenues you can pursue to protect yourself, though.

-At Schneider Lerch Montgomery, LLC, we are experienced in DUI defense, with a focus on preventing you from losing your license or paying high fines.
+At Schneider Lerch, LLC, we are experienced in DUI defense, with a focus on preventing you from losing your license or paying high fines.